-Are you ready to switch to clean energy in 2020?
+Are you ready to switch to clean energy in 2023?
 If you’re a New York state resident, it’s a great time to go solar!
 New York is a leader in the usage of solar power, thanks to the state’s renewable energy target of 50 percent by 2030.
-A typical-sized system (6 kW) averages around $14,000 after rebates and tax credits, but there’s lots to consider as you plan your system.
-Read on to hear more about the cost of solar panels in the Empire State!
+A typical-sized system (6 kW) averages around $12,280 after rebates and tax credits, but there is a lot to consider as you plan your system.
+Read on to learn more about the new york solar panel cost.

 Primary Factors that Determine Cost